arunsrin/arunsrin.mkdocs/home/games/index.md

 I prefer single-player Action Adventure open-world games.
 Bonus points if it has a good story.

-As of 2023 I primarily game on the following:
+As of 2024 I primarily game on the following:

 - [Xbox Series X](xbox.md)

+Prior to this I have had:

 - Nintendo Switch Lite

-Prior to 2018 I have had:

 - Xbox One S
 - PS Vita
 - Nintendo 3DS
 - Nintendo Wii
+- PSP
 - Nintendo DS Lite
 - Playstation 2